 per person, double occupancy*

 Want to stay longer?
-We may be able to arrange for you to extend your stay later than the scheduled dates, subject to availability.
-Contact us about dates, prices and restrictions.
+We may be able to arrange for you to arrive earlier or stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
+Contact us about prices and availability.

 |Separately paid taxes|

-|Ecuador, Departure tax1 (paid separately)||+$45|
+|Ecuador departure tax1 (paid separately)||+$45|

 1. To be paid locally prior to departure

 |Jul 5, Aug 9, Sep 20||unavailable|

 |All other departures||+$175|